Gilbert & Sullivan’s The MikadoAug 18, 2019 - 3:00pm

 Through collaboration with the Asian American community in Central Florida, we are using this work as an opportunity to celebrate Japanese art and culture via this satirical work”.
 Directed by Asian American director, Kit Cleto with support from veteran opera director Eric Pinder, this production team promises to bring creative comedy to the stage through an outstanding cast.

-Versatile is a word used frequently when referring to American soprano Susan Neves who has been acclaimed in the world’s great opera houses including the Metropolitan Opera, Paris Opera, Vienna State Opera and throughout Italy.
+Versatile is a word used frequently when referring to American soprano Susan Neves, who has been acclaimed in the world’s great opera houses including the Metropolitan Opera, Paris Opera, Vienna State Opera, Munich’s Bavarian State Opera, the Arena di Verona and throughout Italy and Spain.
+In the 2019-2020 season she sings in the Twenty-Fifth Memorial Concert for the tenor, Sergio Franchi, returns to the Teatro Lirico di Cagliari, Sardinia, for Hansel and Gretel, performs solo concerts in Vero Beach and DeLand, Florida, and appears in The Barber of Seville for both Vero Beach Opera and Palm Beach Opera.
 Her dramatic range and versatility set her apart.

 From Bloody Mary in South Pacific, Verdi’s Lady Macbeth, Puccini’s Tosca and Turandot to her “nightclub act” From Mozart to Moon River, as well as intimate recitals, Susan is recognized as a singing actress of the highest order who connects with her audiences as few do.